Hell Energy Drink: Controversy

-In 2020, both a Romanian newspaper Evenimentul Zilei as well as a Hungarian newspaper Magyar Narancs confirmed that the ethnic Hungarian Ernő Barabás is the owner of the Hell Energy Drink.
-On March 20 1990, during the ethnic clashes of Târgu Mureș, Ernő took part in the beating of Mihăilă Cofariu, an ethnic Romanian from Ibănești.
-Following the beating, Cofariu remained neurologically disabled all his life.
+In 2020, both a Romanian newspaper Evenimentul Zilei as well as a Hungarian newspaper Magyar Narancs confirmed that the ethnic Hungarian Ernő Barabás Snr. was the owner of the Hell Energy Drink.
+30 years earlier, on March 20, 1990, during the ethnic clashes of Târgu Mureș, Ernő took part in the group beating of Mihăilă Cofariu, an ethnic Romanian from Ibănești.
+Following the group beating, Cofariu remained neurologically disabled all his life.
 Ernő received a 10-year imprisonment sentence from the Romanian court, but he escaped by emigrating to Hungary.
 The Hungarian authorities denied all requests for extradition to the Romanian authorities.

 As business owners, the Barabás family was included in Napi Gazdaság (Daily Economy)'s Top 100 list as early as 2013, their fortune estimated at 6.9 billion was enough for the 86th place.
 Forbes estimated this year at HUF 48.5 billion.
-Ernő Barabás' fortune, making him the 26th richest Hungarian.
+Barabás family' fortune, making them the 26th richest Hungarians.
 In 15 years, the family built a global brand in Szikszó, Borsod-Abaúj-Zemplén county.
-The owners of Hell Energy Kft. are now the founder's two sons, Ernő Barabás Jr. and Zsolt Barabás.
-There is very little publicly available information about the family, even though it represents a significant economic force and is one of the largest employers in Hungary.The Barabás family likes to start lawsuits against the press that writes about them: they sued Forbes, because the business magazine mentioned the Barabáses in its list of the richest Hungarians, and their business was presented in a later issue.
-In addition, the Barabás companies have also received heavy state support in recent years: since 2008, the amount that has gone to companies connected to the Barabás in the form of non-refundable state and EU subsidies and subsidized loans could reach HUF 46.2 billion.
+The current owners of Hell Energy Kft. are the founder's two sons, Ernő Barabás Jr. and Zsolt Barabás.
+There is very little publicly available information about the family, even though it represents a significant economic force and is one of the largest employers in Hungary.
+The Barabás family has often filed lawsuits against the press over unwanted publicity; for instance, against Forbes, after the business magazine mentioned the Barabáses in its list of the richest Hungarians, and their business was presented in a later issue.
+Between 2008 and 2020, companies connected to the Barabás family received Hungarian state and European Union funding, including grants and subsidised loans, with the total estimated by Magyar Narancs at up to HUF 46.2 billion.